pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

 6. In the "Box Collider 2D", check the "IsTrigger" property.

-A _trigger_ collider raise en event when colliding but is not used by the physic simulation.
+A _trigger_ collider raises en event when colliding but is not used by the physics simulation.

 It means that a shot will pass through an object on touching — _there won't be any "real" interaction at all_.
 Yet, the other collider is going to have its "OnTriggerEnter2D" event raised.